SamanthaMotz/DriveChangeMonitor/README.md

 # DriveChangeMonitor
 This script detects changes in the system patition layout.
 Used for detecting when drives are connected/disconnected.
+It's designed to use with Syncro but if you don't need that just pull out lines X and X.